AlibabaCloudDocs/vod/intl.en-US/Best Practice/Migrate resources to ApsaraVideo VOD.md

             }

             /**
-             * Upload multiple videos based on mezzanine file URLs.
+             * Upload media files by using a source file URL.
              * @param client The client that sends a request.
              * @return UploadMediaByURLResponse The response to the request for uploading multiple videos based on mezzanine file URLs.
              * @throws Exception